 Our goal is to deliver attractive risk-adjusted returns to our stockholders by investing in projects that generate long-term, recurring and predictable cash flows or cost savings.
 The cash flows or cost savings are generally generated from proven technologies that minimize performance uncertainty, enabling us to more accurately predict project cash flow over the term of the financing or investment.
-As of March 31, 2016, we held approximately \$1.4 billion of transactions on our balance sheet, including approximately 56% of our 2016 transactions.
-The transactions that we hold on our balance sheet as of a given date, which we refer to as our "Portfolio" included the following as of March 31, 2016:
+We provide capital through debt financings and a variety of preferred and common equity structures with a preference for structures in which we hold a senior or preferred position in the capital structure.